scarych/jQuery.AJAX/README.md

 ```

 ### Using CSRF token (here we use PHP $_SESSION['token'])
-Please see NOTES section for more information about this feature and the checksum feature.
+Please see NOTES section for more information about the CSRF feature.

 ```javascript
 $('#form').AJAX(appID:'<?echo $_SESSION["token"]); ?>'});